Updates

 📝 Prelims Practice

-Consider the following about semiconductor design and manufacturing:
+Consider the following about semiconductor ecosystem institutions in India:

 Which of the above statements is/are correct?